caprover/caprover-website/docs/app-configuration.md

 Only used for [persistent apps](persistent-apps.md).
 Persistent apps need to be locked down to a particular node (if you have a cluster of servers).
 NodeId defines what node this app should be locked down to.

+### Service Tags

+_available as of 1.11_

+You can mark caprover services with special tags.
+This allows you to better group and view your apps in the table.

 ### Instance Count

 How many instances of this app should run at the same time.
 You may have as many instances as you want.
 However, you are limited by your hardware.
 If you increase this number and you don't have enough RAM or Disk.
 Your system crashes it's a difficult task to recover the server.
 CapRover makes it as easy as a simple click to scale your application.
 However, don't forget that you are always limited by your hardware!